ZhouJiaLinmumu/unigraph-schema/README.md

 Measured dimensions
 -------------------

-Measured dimensions are everywhere: people height, mountain elevation, engine power etc. We have rewritten all measured dimensions from scratch and we have made huge logical improvements compared to freebase.
+Measured dimensions are everywhere: people height, mountain elevation, engine power etc. We've created all measured dimensions from scratch and combined them in a single domain together with their respective measurement_unit.

 ```
 {